wearefine/fae/docs/features/authorization.md

 Fae::Role.create(name: 'asset manager')
 ```

+Custom roles will have the same permissions as Fae's user role and they won't be able to inherit any higher access levels.

-Once the new role has been created, you'll be able to define the role in the `access_map` and assign admin users to that role.
+Once the new role has been created, you'll be able to define the role in the `access_map` and assign the role to admin users.